SHeywood8/dst-group-project-0/README.md

 - Vivek Paligadu (mn21313)
 - Eli Miller (fp21952)

-This project has a (insert split) equity split betwen the four project partners.
+This project has a equal equity split.

 ## Reading order and requirements